 Oil services firm Aker Solutions to merge with Kvaerner, names new CEO

-OSLO, July 17 (Reuters) - Norwegian oil service providers Aker Solutions AKES.OL and Kvaerner KVAER.OL will merge to strengthen their base in the global energy industry, including renewable energy, both companies said on Friday.
+OSLO, July 17 (Reuters) - Norwegian oil service providers Aker Solutions AKES.OL and Kvaerner KVAER.OL, both controlled by Norwegian billionaire Kjell Inge Roekke, will merge to strengthen their base in the global energy industry, both companies said on Friday.

-Aker Solutions said Kjetel Digre has been appointed as its new chief executive officer and will lead the merged company.
+Aker Solutions, which provides engineering services, and Kvaerner, which builds oil platforms, were hit when energy firms slashed spending as crude demand plunged due to the coronavirus crisis.

+Shares in Oslo-listed Aker Solutions opened 5.2% higher and Kvaerner's stock was 7% up.

 ($1 = 9.2981 Norwegian crowns)